Roasted Beef Tenderloin with Bleu Cheese Butter

 Serving up a delicious holiday meal is not out of reach, even if pain and fatigue from arthritis are issues for you.
 Beef tenderloin is often a fancy special-occasion dish but it’s also surprisingly easy.
 Ask your butcher to do the work for you.
 (Any good supermarket butcher will know what “trimmed and tied” means.)
 You’ll just need to smear it with a bit of olive oil, season it and pop it into the oven.
 An instant-read thermometer is a great way to guarantee a perfect roast.

-To make this recipe you will need a roasting pan, a couple bowls and a knife for slicing the butter into rounds.
+To make this recipe by professional recipe developer Jess Thomson, who lives with lupus, you will need a roasting pan, a couple bowls and a knife for slicing the butter into rounds.

 Nutrition information (per serving)*: Total Fat (28.4g); Carbohydrates (2g); Sodium (1001mg); Sugar (2g); Fiber (0g); Cholesterol (192mg); Protein (58g)